- This event has passed.

 - Provides feedback on language production and progress

 Using technology tools to close the “opportunity to learn” gap also promotes school engagement with students’ families.
 English Language Learners with equal access to technology are able to increase their learning and practice time to achieve better education outcomes.
-There will be time for questions after Dr. Musetti’s presentation.
-This edWebinar will benefit educators, administrators, school district decision makers, curriculum directors, and anyone with an ELL title.
+This recorded edWebinar will benefit educators, administrators, school district decision makers, curriculum directors, and anyone with an ELL title.